ga4gh/gks-common/schema/gks-common/def/Gene.rst

        *  - label
           - string
           - 0..1
-          - A primary label for the entity.
+          - A primary name for the entity.
        *  - description
           - string
           - 0..1